 Trump reiterated his false claim that a revised NAFTA deal will “indirectly” pay for a border wall.

-“The wall will also be paid for indirectly by the great new trade deal we have made with Mexico," he said.
+“This is just common sense.
+The border wall would very quickly pay for itself,” Trump said.
+“The wall will also be paid for indirectly by the great new trade deal we have made with Mexico.”

 The trade deal is not in effect.
 Even if it were, there’s no provision that dictates Mexico pay for the wall, and there are no new tariffs on Mexican goods, experts said.